hwebz/packpt/mastering-fullstack-react-web-development/README.txt

 3, Connect to mongodb server using: "mongo"
 4, Import data to mongo db: "mongoimport --db local --collection articles --jsonArray initData.js --host=127.0.0.1" 5, "npm init --yes"
+6, install Falcor (is the middleware to handle all the requests from client-side
+                    to one JSON file that contains all the data get from multiple API endpoints.
+When the structure of data on any API endpoint will change, we just need to configure in Falcor, not both in client-side and server-side.
+Falcor will auto sync data)